vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 150 commits since the previous release, including 56 fixes.
+More than 154 commits since the previous release, including 56 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Thu Aug  1 02:16:50 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Fri Aug  2 02:10:43 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER